tessakruger/students-teachers/README.md

 To debug/inspect the database, it would be nice to interactively just use ActiveRecord within something like `pry`.

-In this project the `config.rb` file does all the following "loading" work:
+In this project the `app_config.rb` file does all the following "loading" work:

-1. Requires a bunch of gems like `active_record`.
+1. Requires a gems like `active_record`.
-2. Establishes a connection to the database.
-3. Requires our model classes.
+2. Requires our model classes.
+3. Exposes a method for connecting to the database.

 So we can just require that one file when we start pry.
 Give it a shot from the command line:

-    pry -r './config.rb'
+    pry -r './app_config.rb'

 Now you should be able to interactively inspect the database using AR.

+    pry(main)> AppConfig.establish_connection
     pry(main)> Student.first
     pry(main)> Student.count